Code-Institute-Submissions/Second_milestone/README.md

 The main _Surfin_ application features are as follows:

 - Responsive layout that allows users to preview website on all devices.
-- 'Back' buttons to make the site navigation easier.
+- "Back" buttons to make the site navigation easier.
-- 'Menu' button to make a shortcuts to the Cardinal directions.
+- "Menu" button to make a shortcuts to the Cardinal directions.
 - Interactive Google Map to show the exact Surfing Spot location.
 - Simple and clean design with intuitive navigation